stashapp/stash/README.md

 ## Commands

-* `make generate` - Regenerate Go GraphQL and packr2 files
+* `make generate` - Generate Go GraphQL and packr2 files
 * `make build` - Builds the binary (make sure to build the UI as well... see below)
 * `make vet` - Run `go vet`
 * `make lint` - Run the linter

 ## Building a release

+1. Run `make generate` to create generated files
-1. cd into the `ui/v2` directory and run `yarn build` to compile the frontend
+2. cd into the `ui/v2` directory and run `yarn build` to compile the frontend
-2. cd back to the root directory and run `make build` to build the executable for your current platform
+3. cd back to the root directory and run `make build` to build the executable for your current platform

 ## Cross compiling